naofumi/first_try/README.md

 # Micro Frontend Study

 This is a website for studying Micro Frontends.
-It is based on the following article, but much more simplified.
+It is based on the following article, but simplified.

 [Micro Frontends are described in this martinfowler.com article](https://martinfowler.com/articles/micro-frontends.html#TheExampleInDetail)

+I have also written [a Japanese blog article](https://zenn.dev/naofumik/articles/c5d59fe1c46a3a) which also has a video of me talking.

 ## What is a Micro Frontend